The Murray House

 The John Courtney Murray, S.J.
 House is dedicated to the support and enrichment of graduate student life at Boston College.
-Its primary purpose is to build a sense of community among the entire graduate student population and cultivate a sense of belonging to the University as a whole.
+Its primary purpose is to build a sense of community among the graduate student population.

 Who Was John Courtney Murray, S.J.?

 John Courtney Murray, SJ, was a member of the Society of Jesus and an American theologian.
 He was especially known for his efforts to reconcile Catholicism and religious pluralism, and he was instrumental in the formulation of many ground-breaking Vatican II (1962-1965) documents - most notably Gaudium et Spes [The Church in the Modern World], and Dignitatis Humanae [Declaration on Religious Freedom].
 He was a friend and colleague of Karol Wojtyla during Vatican II, who eventually became the famous Pope John Paul II.

 Murray was born in New York City in 1904 and entered the New York province of the Society of Jesus in 1920.
 He studied Classics and Philosophy at Boston College, receiving bachelor's and master's degrees in 1926 and 1927 respectively.
 Following graduation from BC, he travelled to the Philippines where he taught Latin and English literature at the Ateneo de Manila.
 He returned to the United States in 1930 and was ordained a Roman Catholic priest in 1933.
 He completed a doctorate in sacred theology in 1937 at the Gregorian University in Rome.
 Upon returning to the United States, he taught Catholic trinitarian theology at the Jesuit theologate at Woodstock, Maryland, and in 1941 was named editor of the Jesuit journal Theological Studies.
 He held both positions until his death in Queens, New York in 1967.